jquintozamora/es6-weather-forecast/Readme.md

 <br />

 ### Features NOT INCLUDED (with more time...)
 - TDD.
 Configure Test Driven Development environment.
-Mocha, Chai, or Jest...
+Use Jest.
 - Create React component as well
 - Add a selector of Locations to allow the user to select more Locations (not only London)
 - Improve the design